Pakistanis love holidays, no doubt about it!

 Eid Milad-un-Nabi is celebrated every year on the 12th of Rabi ul Awwal according to the Islamic calendar.
 This sacred day is celebrated to remember the birthday of the last prophet Hazrat Muhammad PBUH.

 On this day, there are many Islamic conferences, hamd o naat competitions, milaads, and rallies across the country.
-People send sweet dishes to their family and neighbors as a symbol of celebration and happiness.
+People send sweet dishes to their family and neighbours as a symbol of celebration and happiness.
 People are looking for affordable places to visit with their families.
-If you are looking for a perfect vacation spot review our blog famous hill stations in Pakistan.
+If you are looking for a perfect vacation spot review our blog famous hill stations in Pakistan, list of dams in Pakistan.
+Deserts in Pakistan are also adventurous to visit.

 - Best Swimming Pools in Islamabad